 However, that is simply a feature.
 Now a benefit needs to be added to this USP.

-"Seasoned project manager who excels at identifying and solving problems and has saved my employer more than £300,000 while completing in excess of £1 million worth of projects during the past 3 years."
+"Seasoned project manager who excels at identifying and solving problems and has saved more than £300,000 of company expenditure while completing in excess of £1 million worth of projects during the past three years."

 Now the employer can see that they will get return on their investment if they hire you.

-Think about what the needs are of the employer and how you can provide the solution.
-Don't list your USPs; sell them by demonstrating your experience or success - anyone can have ‘strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.
+Think about the needs are of the employer and how you can provide the solution.
+Don't just list your USPs though, sell them by demonstrating your experience or success - anyone can have 'strong organisational skills', but not everyone can give examples of instances when they have successfully implemented these attributes.